Row rect Shape Decorative svg added to bottom

 At YWCA Spokane, we focus on supporting survivors of intimate partner domestic violence and their children.
 It's often difficult to identify various forms of abuse, particularly when they are indirect or not as obvious as physical and/or sexual violence.
 The Power and Control Wheel is helpful in understanding the overall pattern of abusive and violent behaviors, which are used to establish and maintain control over a partner.

-The legal definition of domestic violence (DV) is RCW 7.105.010(9)(a) and includes:
+The legal definition of domestic violence (DV) is RCW 7.105.010(10)(a) and includes:

-• Non-consensual sexual conduct
+• Nonconsensual sexual conduct or nonconsensual sexual penetration;

-• Coercive control
+• Coercive control;

-• Unlawful harassment
+• Unlawful harassment;

 A Protection Order is a civil order that, when violated, allows police to arrest the person who has been abusive.
 It is important to note, not all violations result in an arrest but some can result in criminal charges.
 Each person is responsible for reporting violations experienced.